marvin-uncode/CyberSecurityProject2_ids/Report.md

 ## 3.2 Ettercap

 To learn how to detect a man-in-the-middle attack from Ettercap, we first ran the attack on our network while monitoring the traffic using Wireshark.
 Since PyShark does not have any support for ARP traffic, we decided to use the python module *Scapy* instead.
-To detect if an ARP Cache Spoof has occured, we checked if the reported source mac address in each packet, matched the true mac address.
+To detect if an ARP Cache Spoof has occurred, we checked if the reported source mac address in each packet, matched the true mac address.

 ## 3.3 Responder

+Usually, DNS is used to resolve domain names.
+When DNS fails, Windows uses LLMNR (Link-Local Multicast Name Resolution) to resolve names.
+If even LLMNR fails, NBNS (NetBIO Name Service) - which uses UDP - is used for name resolution.

+Responder takes advantage of this by listening for NBNS and LLMNR queries.
+Responder then responds to those queries, claiming to be the domain the victim is searching for.
+We can detect Responder attacks by listening for a NBNS query followed immediately by a response from a valid IP.
+This strategy utilizes *signature* detection.

 ![Initial Responder Test][respondertest]\